 Driving along Park Boulevard is a great dog-friendly sightseeing option at Joshua Tree.
 Along the way you can see many of the highlights of the park, including Hidden Valley, Cap Rock, Ryan Mountain, Skull Rock and, of course, groves of the famous Joshua Trees.

-For a longer drive through Joshua Tree, start driving along Park Boulevard at the west entrance but then turn onto the Pinto Basin Road, exiting from the south entrance of the park onto Route 10.
+Rather than just driving along Park Boulevard through Joshua Tree, a longer drive is to start at the west entrance along Park Boulevard then turn onto the Pinto Basin Road, exiting from the south entrance of the park onto Route 10.
 This route takes about 90 minutes to drive non-stop, but allow plenty of more time for stops.

 We drove this route as we were road tripping to Arizona after our day in Joshua Tree National park.
-However, I didn’t find this section of the drive through the lower elevation Colorado Desert as impressive as the earlier drive through the Joshua Trees.
+While I didn’t find this section of the drive through the lower elevation Colorado Desert as impressive as the earlier drive through the Joshua Trees, the desert scenery is still fascinating.

-One of the highlights along the drive is stopping at the Cholla Cactus Garden for the quarter-mile walk through a stand of teddybear cholla.
+One of the highlights along the drive is stopping at the Cholla Cactus Garden, where there is a quarter-mile walk through a stand of teddybear cholla.
 However, this garden is strictly off limits to dogs – have you seen the length of some of the cactus spines?

-I still recommend stopping at the garden if you aren’t travelling solo.
-We took turns in the garden while the other looked after our dog in the carpark.
-Don’t leave your dog unattended in your vehicle, especially during hot desert days.
+I still recommend stopping at the garden, unless you’re traveling solo.
+My husband and I took turns visiting the garden, while the other looked after our dog in the parking lot.
+Never leave your dog unattended in your vehicle, especially on hot desert days.

 #4 Hike the Oasis of Mara Trail